jbcodeforce/refarch-eda-dev-env/README.md

-# DA developer environment setup for mac
+# Event Driven Solution developer environment setup for mac

 Updated 9/9/2021: with the stop of using docker desktop, we need to install hyperekit and minikube: